-^u For a general overview of that culture, see Violence Policy Center, One Shot, One Kill: Civilian Sales of Military Sniper Rifles (May 1999), Section Three, "The Sniper Rifle Subculture."
+u For a general overview of that culture, see Violence Policy Center, One Shot, One Kill: Civilian Sales of Military Sniper Rifles (May 1999), Section Three, "The Sniper Rifle Subculture."

-Recently an incident occurred where we received an email from a reader.
 We had no way of telling if this reader was young or old, insane or just stupid.
 The message simply said that he was going to kill a well-known political figure.
 By his sending it to us, we felt he involved us in his "plot" and we could not stand by to become unwilling accomplices.
 After some deliberation we forwarded his note to the Secret Service.
 167